-The Investment Manager and the ACD (and, where relevant, the Sub-Investment Manager) have a strategy for determining how voting rights attached to the ownership of the Scheme Property are to be exercised for the benefit of each Fund.
+The Investment Advisers and the ACD have a strategy for determining how voting rights attached to the ownership of the Scheme Property are to be exercised for the benefit of each Fund.
 A summary of this strategy is available from the ACD on request.
 Details of action taken in respect of the exercise of voting rights are available from the ACD upon request.